Northern California Expungement Attorney

 I Was Sent To State Prison.
 Am I Eligible To Have My California Case Expunged?

-Unfortunately No. However, under California law, an individual may be eligible for a certificate of rehabilitation and/or pardon.
+Unfortunately No. However, under California law, an individual may be eligible for a Certificate of Rehabilitation and/or pardon.
 There are specific requirements, including certain timelines, that affect eligibility for a certificate of rehabilitation.
 A criminal defense attorney who has handled expungements and certificates of rehabilitation can advise you if these options are available in your felony case.
 Only a criminal defense attorney who is familiar with the expungement process can properly advise you on the specifics of your felony or misdemeanor case.
-Northern California attorney Jacob D. Zamora, managing attorney with the Sierra Law Center, APC, is well versed in the expungement process in California.
+Northern California Criminal Defense Attorney Jacob Zamora, managing attorney with the Sierra Law Center, APC, is well versed in the expungement process in California.